AsanaとGitHubの連携イメージ

 Notify When a Task is Completed in Asana

-When a task is completed in a specific project in Asana, send a completion email notification in Outlook
+When a task is completed in a specific project in Asana, a notification is sent to a designated channel in Microsoft Teams.

 👏 Benefits and Use Cases of Integrating Asana and GitHub